 - Faculty and staff in Ithaca and New York City may contact the Faculty & Staff Assistance Program (FSAP).
 Additional health plan benefits, including telehealth services are also available to benefits-eligible employees.

 - Chaplains and spiritual advisors in Cornell United Religious Work (CURW) are available to speak with students seeking spiritual support and care, online and/or by phone.

 - Confidential care and support for individuals affected by bias is also available, and any member of the community can report a bias incident or related concerns.

 What can I do to support my mental health and wellbeing during the fall semester?

 Prevention, Testing & Care

-All students on the Ithaca campus take part in a robust virus screening program will be critical to controlling the spread of COVID-19 in our community.
+All students on the Ithaca campus take part in a robust virus screening program that is critical to controlling the spread of COVID-19 in our community.
 The protocol includes screening prior to and upon arrival to campus, and ongoing, frequent screening of the entire Cornell Community, with isolation/quarantine/contact tracing as needed.
 Learn more about prevention and care.

 Student Health Plans